 The Life Sciences Center is a growth area for multi-family development with substantial recent construction and relatively low vacancies.
 An uptick in multifamily leasing is driving vacancy down in the Life Sciences Center.
 Since the adoption of the 2010 Plan, projects proposing an additional 1,823 units have received development approvals.
 Of the approved units, recent construction has delivered 1,277 new multi-family housing units, as shown in Table 4.
-As of spring 2021, a new residential development at the former Public
+As of spring 2021, a new residential development at the former Public Safety Training Academy is under review by Montgomery Planning.
+This development would add approximately 600 additional units through a combination of townhomes and low-rise multi-family housing.

-6 Data on race and ethnicity of workers are from U.S. Census Bureau LEHD.
+&lt;sup>6 Data on race and ethnicity of workers are from U.S. Census Bureau LEHD.
 Data include primary and secondary jobs in the private sector and state and local government, but do not include Federal employment.

-7 All occupational data are from EMSI and represent all of Montgomery County.
+&lt;sup>7 All occupational data are from EMSI and represent all of Montgomery County.
 Occupational data are not available at geographies as small as the Life Sciences Center.